Skip to main content

 Determining Whether Negligent Maintenance Applies to a Subrogation Claim

-As the subrogating party, you want to walk into court having the defenses already set up when the tortfeasor testifies that the vehicle was the problem in order to avoid responsibility.
+The subrogating party should walk into court having the defenses already set up when the tortfeasor testifies that the vehicle was the problem in order to avoid responsibility.
 Yes, the vehicle was the main factor in causing the accident.
 No, that does not make the other driver exempt from liability, because the car is an extension of themselves and they had control over its condition.

-To hold a tortfeasor liable for negligent maintenance, you must establish:
+To hold a tortfeasor liable for negligent maintenance, counsel must establish:

-2. by continuing to operate the vehicle and/or ignoring the issue they created a danger, and
+2. By continuing to operate the vehicle and/or ignoring the issue, they created a danger.

-3. that caused the damages in the subrogation claim.
+3. The two above variables caused the damage in the subrogation claim.